Best Stand

 Foam density

-pounds per cubic foot or kilograms per cubic meter.
+in pounds per cubic foot or kilograms per cubic

-of 1 lb density foam would weigh 1 lb.
-While not
+block) of 1 lb density foam would weigh 1 lb.
+While

 the density of the foam, the harder and more rigid